Posted Feb 8, 2018, Updated June 2021 (Earth Networks)

 You should seek shelter in your vehicles.
 DO NOT REMAIN AT THE BALL FIELDS OR STAY IN THE DUGOUTS OR BLEACHERS.

-Coaches, first and foremost, you are responsible for the safety and wellbeing of your players and parents in these situations.
+Coaches, first and foremost, you are responsible for the safety and well-being of your players and parents in these situations.
 Lead by example and seek safety immediately, nothing is more important.

 One estimate is that 24,000 people are killed by lightning strikes around the world each year and about 240,000 are injured.
 (Source: Ronald L. Holle.
 10th International Lightning Detection Conference.
 Tucson, Arizona, USA.
 Retrieved on 2011-11-08.)

-Coaches – failure to observe the Lightning and Severe Weather warnings, either from the Thor Guard Lightning Detection System or FMYSA General Manager or FMYSA Board Members will result in your team’s loss of scheduled practice time.
+Coaches – failure to observe the Lightning and Severe Weather warnings, either from the Earth Networks Lightning Detection System or FMYSA General Manager or FMYSA Board Members will result in your team’s loss of scheduled practice time.
 Repeated failure to enforce this policy with your team will lead to suspension.
 We have ZERO TOLERANCE regarding this safety issue.
 This policy will be enforced by the FMYSA Board and the FMYSA General Manager.
 SAFETY FIRST!

 Severe Thunderstorms – NATIONAL WEATHER SERVICE